Youth: share your baking activity or community project

 and be eligible to Win $1,000!

-The Home Baking Association, ADM Milling Company, and the Maddie Kruse Family have partnered to present the new youth educator award, Bake to Give – The Maddie Kruse Youth Award.
+The Home Baking Association, ADM Milling Company, and the Maddie Kruse Family have partnered to present the youth educator award, Bake to Give – The Maddie Kruse Youth Award.
 Bringing attention to youth bakers who are actively making a difference in their communities, the award aims to inspire others to do the same.
 Maddie Kruse was a smart, fun loving, kindhearted and crafty sixteen-year-old whose life was needlessly cut short by a drunk driver.

 Maddie was passionate about baking and sharing because baking benefits communities large or small, local and beyond.
 Baking to give makes communities stronger, benefits local needs, and can raise funds to help support others.
 Maddie’s contagious smile and zest for life is irreplaceable.
 Help us celebrate baking and honor the legacy of a young baker whose life is inspiring others to make a difference.